Bonda Umamaheswara Rao

 Bonda Umamaheswara Rao is an Indian politician and a current member of the Andhra Pradesh Legislative Assembly for Vijayawada Central constituency.
-He is polit-bureau member of the Telugu Desam Party and TTD Board Member.
+He is politburo member of the Telugu Desam Party and TTD Board Member.

 Biography

 Early life

 Bonda Umamaheswara Rao was born to Sri.
 Kanaka Rao and Smt.
 Pushpavathi at Vijayawada, Krishna district, Andhra Pradesh, India on 30 January 1966.
 Bonda Umamaheswara Rao is married to Sujatha.
 The couple has two children.

 Political

 Uma began his political career as a party worker of the Telugu Desam Party and rose to the ranks of the state general secretary.
 He was elected MLA of the Vijayawada Central constituency.